liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 0.8 had Rails 5 compatibility.
 In general, a Rails version upgrade is also a good opportunity to do some house cleaning and upgrade all other gems.

+There are two important things to mention here.
+Our API is used by external partners so it is critical for us to keep backwards compatibility.
+Even tiny changes in the JSON structure are unacceptable for us.
+The second thing is that we have good test coverage in general, and separate tests for serializers specifically.

 ## First try

 At first we attempted to follow the